 EMDR incorporates eye movements, which is a type of bilateral stimulation (BLS).
 This is a core feature of EMDR.
 The term ‘bilateral’ refers to two sides: eyes moving back and forth in a rhythmic side-to-side pattern.
-Thanks to research and new technologies, we now know that the bilateral stimulation used during EMDR can be visual (the eye movements), auditory (sound), or tactile stimulation (touch).
-The bilateral stimulation ensures both hemispheres of the brain have an active role in memory processing.
+Thanks to research and new technologies, the bilateral stimulation used during EMDR can be visual (the eye movements), auditory (sound), or tactile stimulation (touch).
+Bilateral stimulation ensures both hemispheres of the brain have an active role in memory processing.

 More about Bilateral Stimulation (BLS)

 There is a lot of emotion packed into the trauma memories.
 As you read this, you might be feeling worried that if you start working with a past trauma, the level of emotion it evokes might be too much to handle.
 In EMDR therapy, therapists are trained to help folks through the process.
-So while working through distressing memories does evoke emotion – we go slowly, and keep our focus narrow, and build emotion regulation skills first.
+So while working through distressing memories does evoke emotion – we go slowly, we keep our focus narrow, and build emotion regulation skills first.
 This way emotion can feel more manageable, and the body can start to regulate.

 - BLS can help the body relax (all those muscles that were tense without you even being aware they were tense suddenly relax a bit)

-- It can help our unstick our thinking so that we feel a great sense of cognitive flexibility (thoughts flow and feel less stuck and rigid on the troubling topics)
+- It can help unstick our thinking so that we feel a greater sense of cognitive flexibility (thoughts flow and feel less stuck and rigid on the troubling topics)

 - It can help improve our concentration

 - And, my favourite effect of BLS: it helps us ease into the awareness of the distance between the present moment and the upsetting event.
-This means that the issue or event worked on during the counselling session feels smaller and further away; more anchored in the past and not so volatily-active in the present
+This means that the issue or event worked on during the counselling session feels smaller and further away; more anchored in the past and not so volatile and active in the present

 Desensitization means that we’re working with the intensity of emotion felt when recalling a disturbing/scary/upsetting event.
 Desensitization refers to the process of becoming less and less distressed with the memory of an event that was disturbing/scary/upsetting but that is now over.
-In it’s most simple terms: a memory that was once a super sore sensitive spot becomes less and less sensitive during the course of EMDR.
 We can not undo the past or erase the memory of it, but we can learn to turn down the intensity of emotion felt when recalling it.

 Reprocessing means that some memories of the disturbing/scary/upsetting event weren’t processed at the time the event occurred.
 There are many brain systems that are involved during trauma, and many more that are shut down, or suppressed, during the event.
 This means that the traumatic moment isn’t stored in the brain the way a non-traumatic event gets stored.
-Through EMDR therapy, reprocessing means that we work on understanding the memory so that the memory of the disturbing/scary/upsetting event becomes useful instead of so disturbing.
+In EMDR, reprocessing means that we work on understanding and new integration so the memory of the disturbing/scary/upsetting event becomes useful instead of so disturbing.
 By reprocessing it, in a very titrated and strategic way, the memory comes to be stored as part of an integrated memory system: it starts to feel like the event is in the past.